mdshahjahanmiah/rate-limited-api/README.md

 ## Limitations
 * Limits requests based on time window only; other limiting factors (e.g. location) hasn't been taken into account.
 * Limiting requests per time interval with fixed precision of 1 second.
 This will create large memory foot prints for larger window.
+* If the rate gets higher than the threshold on an endpoint, the API should stop responding waiting threshold/seconds on that endpoint ONLY, before allowing other requests.